iiasa/message_ix/tutorial/README.rst

       #.
 Add soft constraints for activity related dynamic constraints
          (:tut:`westeros/westeros_soft_constraints.ipynb`

    #.
-Fossil fuels
+Fossil Resources

       #.
 Add a fossil-resource supply curve for the coal power plant,
          (:tut:`westeros/westeros_fossil_resource.ipynb`).

    #.
+Add-on technologies

-Add-on technologies: Add the possibility of co-generation for the coal
+      #.
+Add the possibility of co-generation for the coal
          power plant, by allowing it to produce heat via a passout-turbine (:tut:`westeros/westeros_addon_technologies.ipynb`).